ferdinandyb/maildir-rank-addr/README.md

 ### Features:

 - scans all your emails
+- support maildir or similar one-email-per-file formats, and mbox
 - ranks based on both recency and frequency of addresses
 - collects from To, Cc, Bcc, From, Sender and Reply-To fields
 - ranks addresses explicitly emailed by you higher